Divisions

 Below is a breakdown of the divisions and what to keep in mind when registering.

-If baseball-aged 4, register here.
+If baseball-aged 4, register them here.
 Note: if your child is a young baseball-age 4 please consider their ability when registering.
 If child is playing for the first time and is baseball-aged 5, register them here.
-If playing for the first time and baseball-aged 6, you can register them here or Rookie. * Note for TeeBall: Your child must turn 4 by March 31 to register for LVLL TeeBall.
+If playing for the first time and baseball-aged 6, you can register them in T-Ball or Rookie.

 1 weeknight game/practice, 1 game/practice on Saturday